 Incentives of this kind have the double benefit of reducing the scale of any losses borne by those affected, and offloading risk from the public sector to the private.

 With so few people insured against natural disasters, the burden of compensating for losses and paying for recovery falls overwhelmingly on either the individuals who have suffered, or the public purse.
 Not only can this prove ruinous to individuals and businesses, it can put a tremendous strain on national budgets – particularly in countries that already struggle to fund public needs.
 Even when public funds are available, the recovery process is considerably slower versus being able to draw from insurance funds.

 At the same time, there are huge reserves of untapped insurance capital – more than USD 2 trillion at the end of 2018 – that are more than capable of absorbing the risk.
 While a generation ago insurers were wary of natural disaster cover, advances in technology have made it much easier to accurately assess risk.
 For example, data on flood risk now allows mapping tools with an unprecedented level of detail.

 “We have the tools, capacity and capital available to relieve people from risk,” argues Martin Bertogg.
 “Consumers can purchase some peace of mind, knowing that if a natural disaster does happen, they will be able to rebuild their lives, homes, and businesses rapidly.
-And clearly there is an opportunity for the insurance industry to sell more.
-It is a win-win situation.”
+And clearly there is an opportunity for industry collaborations with the public sector.
+It is a win-win situation.